-After a good but short stay in Dublin, we took a taxi to the car rental at the airport.
+After a good but short stay in Dublin, we took a taxi to the car rental at the airport (we recommend: Conn’s Ireland Car Rental).
 The line was a bit long, computers were up and down, and we decided to upgrade to a diesel rather than petrol car with a bit more space.
 We had a coupon for a free GPS (hmm, not so free after the car upgrade), and the attendant set up our location.
 Chris quickly familiarized himself with driving on the opposite side for the gear shift (it was his decision to drive a standard!), mirrors and turn signal and off we drove.

 Quickly it seemed that the GPS program was not what was expected based on our Google maps.
 After a few extra turns, we drove onto the M50 southbound.
 Every little while, the GPS wanted us to leave the motorway for a different route.
 We held firm to the manual map we had, I checked the settings on the GPS, and eventually the GPS corrected itself and we felt more confident we were on the right route.

 I was watching the time as we wanted to reach the apartment by 3:30 to meet the owner and gain access to and instructions for the apartment.
 The route was pretty clear and easy to navigate as we traveled along several different national roads.
 The last turn onto Ross Rd soon brought us to the apartment building across from the Killarney National Park.
 We were now home.